Skip to main content

 These factors mean that the pyroelectric is typically used at temperatures much lower than the Curie point.
 This results in pyroelectric coefficients being lower (as they are directly related to the temperature), but less variable with ambient temperature.

-This page titled 18.4: Curie Point is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 18.4: Curie Point is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?